roxanahickey/gardnerella/README.md

-gardnerella-evo-genomics
+Gardnerella vaginalis genomics
 ========================

-Evolutionary genomics of Gardnerella vaginalis
+Comparative and evolutionary genomics of _Gardnerella vaginalis_